AeroFlorian/netconf-parser/README.md

 # Building NetConfParser
 NetConfParser can be built for Windows with pyinstaller
-        pyinstaller  --windowed --icon=fs.ico netconfparser.py --add-data "fs_ico_encoded;."
+* pyinstaller  --windowed --icon=fs.ico -F netconfparser.py --add-data "fs_ico_encoded;."

-It will give an exe as output in dist folder
+* It will give an exe as output in dist folder
 Please zip it if you want to distribute it
 For Linux, you can use python netconfparser.py directly